 - A drop in blood pressure

-If you experience any of these symptoms, remove your tampon or menstrual cup immediately and urgently contact your local emergency department.
+If you experience any of these toxic shock syndrome symptoms, remove your tampon or menstrual cup immediately and urgently contact your local emergency department for treatment.

 TSS must be treated as early as possible.
 If TSS is treated too late, serious long-term health problems or amputation may occur and worsening symptoms can result in systematic organ failure and death.